Switchful Logo

 4.0

-The majority of WOW!’s network is cable and fiber, though some customers in Alabama still have legacy DSL service.
-WOW!'s speeds top out at 5 gigs, but for most households, 250 Mbps is plenty fast.
-We generally don't recommend more than 1 gigs.
+The majority of WOW!’s network is cable and fiber, but some customers in Alabama still have legacy DSL service.
+WOW!'s speeds top out at 5 gigs, but for most households, that's way more than needed.
+We generally don't recommend more than 1 gigs for most households.

 WOW's cable plans have upload speeds that cap out at 50 Mbps, but its fiber plans are symmetrical.
 That means you can upload as fast as you can download.
 Most people will be fine with 50 Mbps upload speeds, but if you upload a lot of photos or videos, WOW! fiber could save you some headaches.